novica/novica/README.md

 Recently several tools have been released in the R-world in what it looks like an effort to catch up with what [Astral.sh](https://github.com/astral-sh) has done for python.

-Packages for these are now avaialbe on [AUR](https://aur.archlinux.org/) - ArchLinux's user repository.
+I cretead packages for some of these tools on [AUR](https://aur.archlinux.org/) - ArchLinux's user repository, and some have been added by the tool's developer.
+A list below.

 | Tool | Description | Source Package | Binary Package |
 | ---- | ------------| -------------- | -------------- |